astha-iOS/car-fleet/README.md

 ## Further improvement
 * As of now there is just one simple UI test cases.
 Need to write more test cases covering all the scinarios.

-** Note** Currently `way_key` is stored in the codebase.
-I will remove it after assesment complete.

-## Contact

-If you have any query and suggestion please feel free to contact me:
-* Email: `yadavastha100891@gmail.com`